New Findings on Insomnia: Is This at the Root?

-Depending on which study you read, roughly one third to one half of Americans suffer from insomnia.
-(1) For both children and adults, this can mean trouble falling asleep, frequently waking up at night, or difficultly getting back to sleep after waking.
+Depending on which study you read, roughly one third to one half of Americans suffer from insomnia.1 For both children and adults, this can mean trouble falling asleep, frequently waking up at night, or difficultly getting back to sleep after waking.
+Even after struggling with these symptoms for years, many of us fail to realize that food allergies and insomnia could be connected.

 So, what causes insomnia?
 There is no one single cause of insomnia.
 And it often arises with other disorders.

-New research is pointing to food allergies as a common source of insomnia.
-(9)
+Research has pointed to food allergies as a common source of insomnia.9

-Sleepless nights and daytime exhaustion eventually take their toll on your overall wellbeing.
-(10) If you have a food allergy, or if you mount an immune response to a specific food, the only symptoms may be in your mood, behavior, or quality of sleep.
-(11)
+Sleepless nights and daytime exhaustion eventually take their toll on your overall wellbeing.12 If you have a food allergy, or if you mount an immune response to a specific food, the only symptoms may be in your mood, behavior, or quality of sleep.13

 The Difference Between a Food Allergy and Food Intolerance

-According to the National Institute of Allergies and Infectious Disease (NIAID), a food allergy is defined as, “an adverse health effect arising from a specific immune response that occurs reproducibly on exposure to a given food.”
-(12)
+According to the National Institute of Allergies and Infectious Disease (NIAID), a food allergy is defined as, “an adverse health effect arising from a specific immune response that occurs reproducibly on exposure to a given food.”14

 In other words, if you consistently feel lousy after eating a specific food and the immune system is involved, you’ve got a food allergy.